juspay/jrec/README.md

 * Provides `Generic` instances out of the box.
 Aeson, etc can't believe these aren't normal records!
 Anything `Generic`-derived just works.

-* Provides `generic-lens` instances out of the box.
+* Provides `generic-lens` and `generic-optics` instances out of the box.
 Due to those custom instances, we support polymorphic updates.

 * O(1) field access, O(n) construction.

-* PureScript-style partial records — if you have a `Record ("foo" := Int ': rest)`, `HasField "foo"` will work just fine.
+* PureScript-style partial records — if you have a `Rec ("foo" := Int ': rest)`, `HasField "foo"` will work just fine.

 ## TODOs